Organique0/ForgeBay/README.md

 !!
 If you are using Docker Desktop for Linux, you should use the default Docker context by executing the following command: docker context use default. !!

 Commands you need to execute in separate terminal windows (in the root folder):
-- composer install (If you are missing certain PHP extensions it will tell you which. php.ini on Linux is in /etc/php.)
+- composer install (If you are missing certain PHP extensions it will tell you which.
+(Most likely iconv and intl) php.ini on Linux is in /etc/php.)
 - ./vendor/bin/sail up
 - ./vendor/bin/sail npm run dev
 - ./vendor/bin/sail queue:work